Last Updated on March 10, 2021 by Julia Wilson

 Dental x-rays will help your veterinarian assess the severity of the infection.

-- Root canal therapy which involves removing the affected pulp and replacing it with a filling.
+- Root canal therapy involves removing the affected pulp and replacing it with a filling.

 - Extraction will be necessary for an infected or dead tooth.